 Human rights activists complain about the imposition of criminal sanctions that are considered contrary to human rights.
 Therefore they asked the Indonesian government to stop the imposition of the death penalty in Indonesia.
-Criticism also does not only come from within the country, but also from neighboring countries whose citizens are subject to the death penalty such as Australia.
+Criticism also does not only come from within the country, but also from neighboring countries whose citizens are subject to the death sebanyak-1307-orang-pada-2020, diakses pada tanggal 19 Desember 2021 Pukul 11:14 WIB.

+6 Databoks, BNN Catat Jumlah Tersangka Narkotika Tanah Air Sebanyak 1.307 Orang pada 2020, https://databoks.katadata.co.id/datapublish/2021/12/14/b nn-catat-jumlah-tersangka-narkotika-tanah-air penalty such as Australia.
 Australia has even threatened to ban its citizens from going to Indonesia if Indonesia continues to practice the death penalty.
-Different attitudes towards the implementation of the death penalty have actually existed for a long time and exist in determines the types of crimes, one of which in Article 1 letter a number 1 explains that one of the crimes is the death penalty.
-This shows that the death penalty in Indonesia is still a dilemma because human rights also stipulate that every human being has the right to life and livelihood.
+Different attitudes towards the implementation of the death penalty have actually existed for a long time and exist in several countries.
+In Indonesia, for example, the implementation of the death penalty is still legally recognized and applied, although its intensity fluctuates.
+Until 2006 there were 11 laws and regulations that still carried the death penalty, such as: the Criminal Code, the Narcotics Law, Law Number 31 of 1999 concerning the Eradication of Criminal Acts of Corruption, Law Number 15 of 2003 concerning the Eradication of Terrorism, and Law No. Law Number 26 of 2002 concerning Human Rights Courts.